 Top 4 Engine Oils for 6.7 Powerstroke in 2020

 First is this oil from Shell.
-When you search for the best synthetic diesel motor oil in the market, Shell Rotella T6 engine oil is one of the most prominent names that pop up in many a list.
-That’s because it’s a great all-around oil for most engines, and the power stroke from Ford is no exception.
+When you search for the best synthetic diesel motor oil in the market, we’re sure that the Shell Rotella T6 engine oil is one of the names that pop up in many a list.
+That’s because it’s a great all-around oil for most engines.

-Shell Rotella T6 actually has a cult following and is recommended by many for its versatility, superb performance, and protection.
+Shell Rotella T6 actually has a cult following and is recommended by many for its versatility, better performance, protection.
+It meets standards like the CJ-4.

-Many users love this Rotella T6 oil because of its superior protection, low-ash formula, and the good proprietary additives that ensure your Ford power stroke engine is protected against the formation of different contaminants that harm the engine.
+Many users sure love this Rotella T6 oil because of its superior protection, low-ash formula, and good proprietary additives that ensure your Ford power stroke engine is protected against contaminant formation.

-And of course, that is what you need to keep your power stroke still in top top shape all the time.
+Of course, that’s what you need to keep your power stroke engine in tip top shape all the time for pulling, towing, and other tasks.
 The Rotella T6 is a heavy duty diesel motor oil meant for a heavy duty 6.7 powerstroke.

-- Synthetic formulation has a lot of benefits
+- Synthetic formulation has a lot of engine benefits

 - Great value